 Under the Biosecurity Programme of the Federal Foreign Office and the Enable & Enhance Initiative of the Federal Government, the Bundeswehr Institute of Microbiology currently carries out projects in Georgia, Kazakhstan, Ukraine, Tunisia and the countries of the G5 Sahel region.

 In 2002, the G7 initiative entitled “Global Partnership against the Spread of Weapons and Materials of Mass Destruction” was launched at the G7 Summit in Kananaskis, Canada.
 It makes an important contribution towards the reduction of nuclear, chemical, biological and radiological proliferation risks in the world.
-Improving biosecurity, in particular, has in recent years been identified as one priority of this initiative.
-In 2013, the Foreign Office launched the “German Partnership Programme for Excellence in Biological and Health Security” for an initial period of three years.
-It is designed to mitigate biological security hazards and to establish and improve necessary biosecurity capacities all over the world.
-After being evaluated in 2016, it was extended until 2019 as the German Biosecurity Programme.
+Improving biosecurity, in particular, has in recent years been identified as a priority of this initiative.
+In 2013, the Federal Foreign Office launched the “German Partnership Programme for Excellence in Biological and Health Security” for an initial period of three years.
+It has been designed to mitigate biological security hazards and to establish and improve necessary biosecurity capacities all over the world.
+After being evaluated in 2016 and 2019, it was extended until 2022 as the German Biosecurity Programme.

-In cooperation with the German Association for International Cooperation (Deutsche Gesellschaft für internationale Zusammenarbeit GmbH – GIZ), the Bundeswehr Institute of Microbiology is currently conducting the following international projects in the context of the German Biosecurity Programme:
+In cooperation with the Deutsche Gesellschaft für internationale Zusammenarbeit (GIZ) GmbH, an association for international cooperation), the Bundeswehr Institute of Microbiology is currently conducting the following international projects within the German Biosecurity Programme:

-» Establishment of a Southwest Asian Network for Biosecurity and the Diagnosis of Dangerous Infectious Diseases in the Caucasus Region (Georgia, Azerbaijan and Armenia: since 2013)
+» Southwest Asian Network for Biosecurity and the Diagnosis of Dangerous Infectious Diseases in the Caucasus Region (Georgia, Azerbaijan and Armenia: since 2013)

-» Establishment of a German-Kazakh Network for the Diagnosis of Infectious Diseases caused by Potential Biological Agents (Kazakhstan: since 2013)
+» German-Kazakh Network for the Diagnosis of Infectious Diseases caused by Potential Biological Agents (Kazakhstan: since 2013)

 » Establishment of a German-Tanzanian Network for the Diagnosis and Epidemiology of Infectious Diseases caused by Potential Biological Agents (Tanzania: 2013-2016)